ThePrimeagen/web3-smart-contracts/lessons/3_2_the-game-start-contract.md

   * Class will not influence stats created, therefore getting an epic hero will be hard.
 * I want to be paid...
 0.05 eth per hero!
+* I should be able to get my heroes I have generated.
+* Heroes should be stored on the chain.
 * stats are randomly generated
   * stats are strength, health, intellect, magic, dexterity
   * A scale of 1 - 18